analuisadev/100-Days-Of-Code/README.md

 <br> Day 51: First program reading and printing users' names and ages using dictionaries PT-BR</br>
 <br> Day 52: I made a program that receives the student's name and average and prints his school situation using a dictionary.</br>
 <br> Day 53: Ranking game using dictionary.</br>
-<br> Day 54: I made an algorithm that registers some data of workers using dictionaries in Python. </b></br>
+<br> Day 54: I made an algorithm that registers some data of workers using dictionaries in Python.</br>
+<br> Day 55: I created an algorithm that manages the football player's performance.
+(TODAY) </b></br>